JoseDanielMartinez/reading-notes102d45/README.md

 Reading journal for my notes
 # Hello my name is Jose D. Martinez and I am learning to code

+I recently retired from the military after 20+ years of service.
+Learning to code is a new endeavour I look forward to mastering.
+I'll have to find time for class here in Southern Florida.
+It'll be a challenge to say the least!

 A ***growth mindset*** to me means there's always more to learn regardless of where you are in life.
 It is about expanding knowledge beyond what you thought was possible.

 3 reminders to stay in a growth mindset: